-So I put together a 100 rep strength training for runners workout to enhance your endurance.
-This workout will make you stronger and make achieving a time goal (we just came out with our first time goal training plan - 3:59 or BUST which is the plan to get you to the finish line of a marathon in less than 4 hours!), running a faster pace, or pushing off fatigue during your race so much easier!
+This workout will make you stronger and make achieving a time goal (we have 7 different finishing time goal marathon training plans!), running a faster pace, or pushing off fatigue during your race so much easier!

 Here it is!